 Teaching is offered through lectures, seminars and tutorials.
 You will take part in a range of learning activities, including reading, discussion, presentations, criticising existing research, analysing and interpreting data, designing experiments, search literature and synthesising the results of multiple studies.
 Each module is assessed with an assignment (3,000) words for a 15-credit module and a dissertation of 12,000 words.

 Subject requirements, level and grade

-A good honours degree at 2:1 (or international equivalent).
+An honours degree at 2:1 (or equivalent).
 Significant relevant experience will also be considered.